-Proposed § 9001.104(a) would prohibit FHFA employees and the employees' spouse and minor children from owning or controlling certain financial interests that are related to or affected by the operations of FHFA, such as securities owned, issued, guaranteed, securitized, or collateralized by the regulated entities.
-This prohibition would not apply to special Government employees.
-The prohibition of proposed § 9001.104(a) is based on the view of FHFA that permitting FHFA employees and their spouse and minor children directly or indirectly to own or control securities owned, issued, guaranteed, securitized, or collateralized by the regulated entities would cause a reasonable person to question the impartiality with which FHFA programs are administered.
+Section 9001.104(a) prohibits FHFA employees and the employees' spouse and minor children from owning or controlling certain financial interests that are related to or affected by the operations of FHFA, such as securities owned, issued, guaranteed, securitized, or collateralized by the regulated entities.
+This prohibition does not apply to special Government employees.3 The prohibition of § 9001.104(a) is based on the view of FHFA that permitting FHFA employees and their spouse and minor children directly or indirectly to own or control securities owned, issued, guaranteed, securitized, or collateralized by the regulated entities would cause a reasonable person to question the impartiality with which FHFA programs are administered.
 Specifically, FHFA believes that there is a direct and appropriate nexus between the prohibition against owning or controlling such securities as applied both to employees and to the spouses and minor children of employees and the efficiency of the service.

-In addition, while Federal conflict of interest statutes and the Standards prohibit an employee of FHFA from participating in matters in which the employee or the employee's spouse or minor children have a conflicting financial interest, FHFA has determined that a broader ban would be more effective in ensuring that no reasonable
+In addition, while Federal conflict of interest statutes and the Standards prohibit an employee of FHFA from participating in matters in which the employee or the employee's spouse or minor children have a conflicting financial interest, FHFA has determined that a broader ban is more effective in ensuring that no reasonable person could question the impartiality and objectivity of the agency's actions.
+The broader ban of § 9001.104(a) establishes a clear prohibition that will be easily understood by observers of FHFA.